appcircleio/appcircle-docusaurus/docs/distribute/resigning-ios-binaries.md

 ---
-title: Resigning iOS Binaries
+title: Re-sign Binaries
 description: Understand the process of resigning iOS binaries with a new certificate or keystore.
 Crucial for publishing under a different developer account.
 tags: [resigning, ios, binaries, resigning ios binaries]
-sidebar_position: 6
+sidebar_position: 3
 ---

 import Screenshot from '@site/src/components/Screenshot';